brschkv/yearn-roi-model/DISCUSSION.md

 each Vault based on the last (7, 30, 90, 365) days.

 The price developments are then projected hourly into the future on a linear basis.
-For each Vault and each "based on"-period the model runs 10,000 simulations and calculates HPD intervals from the results.
+For each Vault and each "based on"-period the model runs 10,000 simulations and calculates Highest Probability Density (HPD) intervals from the results.
 For better readability and display in the frontend the simulation results are then resampled to a daily time series.